Sole Trader vs Limited Company: How to set up a business.

 1st Formations

 1st Formations is one of the UK’s leading online company formation agents in the UK.
 Although that title seems complicated, it means that they’re one of the best when it comes to helping entrepreneurs set up a new business.
-1st Formations are able to provide quick and simple online incorporation in as little as 3 hours.
+1st Formations can provide quick and simple online incorporation in as little as 3 hours.

-They offer several different packages to help entrepreneurs incorporate their company.
-We’ve listed a couple of the most popular packages that 1st Formations offer.
+They offer numerous packages to help entrepreneurs incorporate their companies.
+We’ve listed the most popular packages that 1st Formations offer.

 The Privacy Package includes: